Milestone-Proposal:Vertical-Cavity Surface-Emitting Laser, 1977

 Tokyo Institute of Technology National University Corporation

 What is the historical significance of the work (its technological, scientific, or social importance)?
-If personal names are included in citation, include justification here. (see section 6 of Milestone Guidelines)
+If personal names are included in citation, include detailed support at the end of this section preceded by "Justification for Inclusion of Name(s)". (see section 6 of Milestone Guidelines)

-1. Technological: Invention and pioneering study of vertical-cavity surface-emitting laser (VCSEL)
+(1) Scientific: The conception and pioneering study of vertical-cavity surface-emitting laser (VCSEL)

-In 1977, Kenichi Iga of Tokyo Institute of Technology perceived a unique semiconductor laser, whose simple drawing is shown in Fig. 1[A1].
-File:FIGPDF1.pdf Contrary to the conventional Fabry-Perot edge-emitting semiconductor lasers, his invention comprises a laser cavity vertical to a wafer surface on which many layers are epitaxially grown, including an active layer.
+In 1977, Kenichi Iga of Tokyo Institute of Technology conceived a unique semiconductor laser whose simple drawing is shown in Fig. 1 [A1].
+Contrary to the conventional Fabry-Perot edge-emitting semiconductor lasers, his idea comprises a laser cavity which is short and vertical to a wafer surface.
 It was later named VCSEL (Vertical-Cavity Surface-Emitting Laser).

-Kenichi Iga at Tokyo Institute of Technology was dissatisfied with the edge-emitting semiconductor lasers from the viewpoints of their fabrication and device characterization.
-The laser cavity of conventional semiconductor lasers used to be fabricated by manually cleaving the epitaxially grown wafers in a specific crystal plane .The cleaving process was conducted manually.
+Iga was dissatisfied with the edge-emitting semiconductor lasers from the viewpoints of their fabrication and device characterization.
+The laser cavity of conventional semiconductor lasers used to be fabricated by manually cleaving wafers in a specific crystal plane.
 Cavity formation by the cleaving was time consuming and not suited volume production.
+As far as the laser performance was concerned, spectral characteristics such as single frequency oscillation and its tunability were serious issues to be realized.
+Toward ideal semiconductor lasers, Kenichi Iga considered three requirements as follows [A2], [A3].

-(i) The laser should be manufactured by a monolithic process.
+(ii) The laser should be manufactured by a monolithic process.

 (iii) The oscillation frequency should be tunable.

 Following the world’s first lasing of a VCSEL, Iga, Y. Motegi and H. Soda (graduate students) made a breakthrough by fabricating a short cavity of about 10-micron long [A8].
 They developed a fine chemical etching technology to realize such a short cavity length.
 The image of the cross section is shown in Fig. 3.
-Media: FIGPDF3.pdf A flat-enough surface was obtained for laser resonator formation.
+A flat-enough surface was obtained for laser resonator formation.
 The emission spectra under pulsed current excitation at 77 K are shown in Fig. 4.
-Media:FIGPDF4.pdf A single-longitudinal-mode oscillation was maintained up to at least 1.7 times the threshold.
+A single-longitudinal-mode oscillation was maintained up to at least 1.7 times the threshold.
 The longitudinal-mode spacing was large(175 Å), reflecting the short cavity length.
+As mentioned before, the theoretical simulation had pointed out that a short-cavity is effective in achieving single-frequency oscillation [A4].
+Their theory was confirmed by this experiment with a short-cavity VCSEL [A8].

 In 1986, Iga’s graduate student, S. Kinoshita succeeded in reducing the threshold current of VCSELs to less than 10 mA for the first time in the world [A9], [A10].
 The threshold current was 4.5 mA at 77 K under CW current and 6 mA at room temperature under pulsed injection, with a buried hetero-structure AlGaAs/GaAs VCSEL.
-This low-threshold current achievement was attracted attention from the community of semiconductor lasers.
+This low-threshold current achievement was paid attention from the community of semiconductor lasers.

-Iga had suggested through theoretical analysis that a single-frequency oscillation is possible by making cavity length being less than several ten’s of micron even at high-speed pulse modulation [A4].
+Iga had suggested through theoretical analysis that a single-frequency oscillation is possible by making cavity length being less than several tens of micron even at high-speed pulse modulation [A4].
 In 1982, Iga,s graduate-student, Motegi and Soda successfully demonstrated a single-frequency operation for the first time in the world.
 They used a GaInAsP/InP double heterostructure with a cavity length of about 10 microns by etching a substrate off [A8].

-(iii) Continuous-wave operation at room temperature
+(ii) Continuous-wave operation at room temperature

 Continuous-wave (CW) operation at room temperature is one of the criteria for the device to be acknowledged as applicable to equipment and systems.
 In the case of VCSELs, more than ten years have passed from the conception in 1977[A1] to obtain the CW oscillation at room temperature.
-It was achieved by Fumio Koyama of Iga’s group in 1988 [A12].
+It was achieved by Fumio Koyama of Iga’s team in 1988 [A12].
 They used an AlGaAs/GaAs VCSEL structure with a micro-cavity made of dielectric multilayer mirrors at the wavelength of 0.8 microns as shown in Fig. 5(a).
 The threshold current was about 30 mA at room temperature as shown in Fig.5(b).
-Media:FIGPDF5.pdf

-The first room-temperature CW operation of long-wavelength VCSEL was also achieved by T. Baba of Iga’s group in 1993 with InGaAsP/InP system and a thermally conductive MgO/Si multilayered mirror [A13].
+The first room-temperature CW operation of long-wavelength VCSEL was also achieved by T. Baba of Iga’s team in 1993 with InGaAsP/InP system and a thermally conductive MgO/Si multilayered mirror [A13].
 The emission wavelength was 1.2 microns.

-(iv) Low-threshold-current laser operation
+(iii) Low-threshold-current laser operation

-(v) Introduction of MQW active region into VCSEL
+(iv) Introduction of MQW active region into VCSEL

 As a higher gain medium for VCSELs, an AlGaAs/GaAs MQW structure was first introduced into VCSELs by Kenichi Iga, and H. Uenohara (graduate student) in 1987 [A15], [A16].
 After this trial, a single-quantum well or an MQW has become a standard active medium in VCSELs.